Strawberry-Computer/vibe-compiler/stacks/core/003_add_cli.md

 ### Implementation Notes
 - Ensure proper JavaScript syntax: use quoted strings and close all objects.
+- Keep `parseArgs` stateless and pure.
+Don't log anything.
+When any error occurs, it should throw.
+Caller should catch and handle (e.g. log and `process.exit(1)`).

 ## Context: bin/vibec.js
 ## Output: bin/vibec.js